Pollen count is a measurement indicating the volume of pollen grains in a cubic meter of air.

 If you are a hay fever sufferer, you may be eager to know about the

-Below are several resources to find out your local pollen count by country and region.
+Below are several resources to find out your local pollen count for today by country and region.

 Simply click on the links and view you the information according to the region and country in which you are located.